andrea-diaz/andrea-diaz.github.io/_pages/miscellaneous.md

 > <dfn> "From Latin miscellaneus (from miscellus ‘mixed’, from miscere ‘to mix’) + -ous. </dfn>
 ><dfn> Consisting of a mixture of various things that are not usually connected with each other." </dfn>
-<i>From the Cambridge Advanced Learner's Dictionary & Thesaurus © Cambridge University Press</i>
+<i>Cambridge Advanced Learner's Dictionary & Thesaurus © Cambridge University Press</i>

 ### So now that we are on the same page, here you will find <i>bits and bobs</i> of information (and their related links) that I consider relevant and interesting. <b style="color:#b30760"> Have a nice read !</b>